 Always Remove Locks Before you use your Door

 It’s vital that you always remove door locks, cables, and ropes before you open or close your garage door.
 Failure to do so could result in damage to your door or it may fail to open or close properly.
-If you think you have damaged your garage door please hire a technician as soon as you can so the damage can be repaired.
+If you think you have damaged your garage door please hire a technician as soon as you can so the garage door damage can be repaired.

 Check for Broken Glass